1. EN

 Built to ensure ongoing safe and reliable natural gas delivery, TC Energy’s NGTL System delivers energy to millions of North Americans every day as an essential part of the integrated TC Energy pipeline network.

 The Canada Energy Regulator (CER) approved the project in Q3 2024.
-The commercial in-service date is currently planned for Q2 2026.

 Down arrow